numpy/numpy/doc/source/user/basics.creation.rst

 Other routines use similar syntax to join ndarrays.
 Check the routine's documentation for further examples and syntax.

-4) reading arrays from disk, either from standard or custom formats
+4) Reading arrays from disk, either from standard or custom formats
 ===================================================================

 This is the most common case of large array creation.
 The details depend